MicrosoftDocs/azure-devops-docs/docs/boards/queries/using-queries.md

 ::: moniker range="azure-devops"

 > [!NOTE]
-> The browser images used in this article are from the new boards hubs feature, which is enabled by default.
-If this feature is not enabled, you might be using the previous boards experience.
+> The browser images used in this article are from the New Boards Hubs feature, which is enabled by default.
+If this feature isn't enabled, you might be using the previous boards experience.
 To display the images for the previous experience, select the Azure DevOps Server 2022 version of this article.

 ::: moniker-end